 School fighting vs Minimum proficiency in maths – UNESCO (2016) 6

 Physical and psychological abuse are often linked to negative effects on mental and physical health.
 For example, it has been documented that anxiety and depression tend to arise more frequently among children who are abused.7 Again, these correlations do not imply causation.
 But there are good reasons to take them seriously.
 The World Development Report (2018) notes that toxic stress in the early years can undermine lifelong health, learning, and behavior, because the hormones associated with the fight-or-flight response, such as cortisol, can inhibit physical growth and the children’s susceptibility to illness.
 It is also the case that these hormones can impair the development of neural connections in parts of the brain that are critical for learning.

 The interaction between violence and education operates in both directions, which means education can be used as an instrument to reduce the prevalence of violence.
-In Uganda, for example, a programme that provided life skills and vocational training for girls who had been forced into sexual acts, led to substantially fewer of these girls being victims of sexual abuse – an impact largely attributed to acquired skills on negotiation, rape, legal rights and preventive measures (Bandiera et al. 2017).11
+In Uganda, for example, a programme that provided life skills and vocational training for girls who had been forced into sexual acts, led to substantially fewer of these girls being victims of sexual abuse – an impact largely attributed to acquired skills (Bandiera et al. 2017).11

 Similarly, parenting interventions that promote skills and knowledge among parents have shown positive effects on domestic violence.
 In Liberia, for example, a program that provided training in positive parenting and non-violent behaviour reduced violent punishment drastically (Sim et al. 2014).12